Frequentist Guarantees of Distributed (Non)-Bayesian Inference: Asymptotic Normality

-The random vector $\Delta_{t, \theta}^j$ is often called the ``local sufficient statistics,'' and $V_\theta$ typically corresponds to the average of Fisher information.
-It's worth noting that the $V_\theta$ matrix must be the same across all agents.
-The scaling factor $\epsilon_t^j$ is chosen to ensure $\Delta_{t, \theta}^j$ is asymptotically normal and $V_\theta$ converges to a nonsingular matrix.
-The default choice is $\epsilon_t^j = \frac{1}{\sqrt{t}}$.
-However, an agent-specific choice is available if any private statistical model has a different parametric concentration rate.
+The random vector $\Delta_{t, \theta}^j$ is often called the ``local sufficient statistics,'' and $V_\theta$ in our case corresponds to the average of Fisher information.
+It's worth noting that the $V_\theta$ matrix is required to be the same across all agents.
+The scaling factor $\epsilon_t^j$ is chosen to ensure $\Delta_{t, \theta}^j$ is bounded in probability, and $V_\theta$ converges to a nonsingular matrix.
+A default choice is $\epsilon_t^j = \frac{1}{\sqrt{t}}$.
+However, an agent-dependent choice of $\epsilon_t^j$ is available if any private statistical model has a different rate of contraction.

-A sufficient assumption for the distributed LAN is a distributed version of the DQM condition. \begin{lemma} Let Assumptions \ref{assumption: graph}, \ref{assumption: regularity}(a), \ref{assumption: regularity}(c) hold.
-The distributed family of statistical models, denoted as $\left(\{\bP_\Theta^j\}_{j \in [m]}, G \right)$, is stochastically locally asymptotically normal (LAN) at $\theta_0$. \end{lemma}

-We now relax the assumption of the correct model specification to explore the more realistic scenario where the data-generating processes are not perfectly aligned with the assumed private statistical models.
-Specifically, we extend our previous results to the case where the true data-generating distribution $\bP_0 \neq \bP_{\theta_0}^j$ for some $j \in [m]$. \begin{theorem} [Misspecified BvM] Let $\theta_0 \in (\Theta, d)$ be defined in \eqref{def:theta_0}.
+A sufficient assumption for the distributed LAN is a distributed version of the differentiable in quadratic means (DQM) condition. \begin{lemma} Let Assumptions \ref{assumption: graph}, \ref{assumption: regularity}(a), \ref{assumption: regularity}(c) hold.
+The distributed family of statistical models, denoted as $\left(\{\bP_\Theta^j\}_{j \in [m]}, G \right)$, is stochastically locally asymptotically normal (LAN) at $\theta_0$. \end{lemma} we now extend the BvM result to the case where the true data-generating distribution $\bP_0 \neq \bP_{\theta_0}^j$ for some $j \in [m]$; in other words, we allow at least one agent to have a misspecified model. \begin{theorem} [Misspecified BvM] Let $\theta_0 \in (\Theta, d)$ be the true parameter defined in \Cref{def:theta_0}.
 Moreover, let Assumptions \ref{assumption: pmc}(b), \ref{assumption: uct}(b) hold, and assume that the distributed stochastic LAN \eqref{eqn:s-lan} holds at $\theta_0$.
 Let a sequence of constants $\epsilon_t^j$ satisfy that for any $M_t \to \infty$,

 If $q_t^j$ is the density of $(\theta - \theta_0)/\epsilon_t^j$ when $\theta \sim P_t^j$, then